When we think of entrepreneurs, we typically think of someone who starts their own business and gets to be their own boss.

 Don’t shy away from challenges just because they will require learning a new skill.

-Instead, take advantage of this opportunity to learn new skills and gain experience, since both of these can help you keep an open mind as you come up with an execute entrepreneurial ideas in the future.
+Instead, take advantage of this opportunity to learn new skills and gain experience, since both of these can help you keep an open mind as you come up with entrepreneurial ideas in the future.

 Another key aspect of being entrepreneurial at work is being able to collaborate.

 If you can’t work with others, you are going to have a very hard time executing your great ideas no matter how skillful you are.
 There is a very good chance whatever Idea you have requires the skills of others on your team to execute.
 Your new ad campaign idea, for instance, will likely need a writer and designer at the very least.
 Getting more people in on your Idea increases its chances of success since they can help you sell it to people who need to sign off on it